GIM (Gas-assisted injection molding) was adopted in production in the 1980s.

 A special closed air injection nozzle can be installed on the injection molding machine.

-Gas-assisted injection molding process
+The gas-assisted injection molding process

 The gas, generally nitrogen, is injected into the cavity.